devflowinc/trieve/clients/search-component/README.md

-A Typescript based SDK that allows you to communicate with the Trieve API
+## Trieve Search Component

+The easiest way to get up and running in your app using trieve search.

 ## How to use

 Install using your favorite package manager:

 ```
-yarn add trieve-ts-sdk
+yarn add trieve-search-component
 # or
-npm install trieve-ts-sdk
+npm install trieve-search-component
 # or
-pnpm install trieve-ts-sdk
+pnpm install trieve-search-component
 ```

 After installing the first step is to instantiate a new `TrieveSDK` like so: